Karthikprasadm/Lume/README.md

 ### Requirements

-For File Converter and its explorer extension:
+For Lume Converter and its explorer extension:

 * Visual Studio 2022